alexyingchen/accessguide/designers.md

 **illustration idea**: same button with different background and contexts (button needs to be clear, background can be abstract)

--

-### D5.
-Provide instructions that don’t rely on just one characteristic
-> These instructions are telling me to press the blue button to save.
-Which one's blue?

-If you are providing instructions for how to use something, use more than one characteristic to describe components (such as color, location, text, size, etc.) for people who are blind or visually impaired.

-**Disabilities**: visual
-**WCAG number + conformance**: 1.3.3 A

-(Alex will write this example)

 ***

 ## Interaction behavior

-### D6.
+### D5.
 Provide buttons with a large target size
 > This button is way too tiny for me.

-Make sure the [target size](glossary link) for buttons is at least 44x44 CSS pixels so that people with visual or physically disabilities can easily access it.
+Make sure the [target size](glossary link) for buttons is at least 44x44 CSS pixels.

 The exceptions are:
 * If there’s an equivalent control that meets the size